steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/04_Play_with_Management_Zones/README.md

 ![sockshop-mz-rules](../../assets/images/sockshop-mz-rules.png)

-Now repeat the same steps for EasyTravel and Hipster Shop!!! :exploding_head:
+Now repeat the same steps for EasyTravel and Hipster Shop!!! :exploding_head: :exploding_head: :exploding_head:

 Just kidding.
 In the next section, we will import those Management Zone rules via a script.